 Many people like the idea of having their pensions all in a "neat new home".
 But is this the best thing to do?
 It might be but please use this three part checklist first.

 - Did you know, for example, that old style (mostly pre 1990) Retirement Annuities and Personal Pensions often have much more valuable guaranteed income benefits than new plans and are therefore worthy of keeping?

 - Warning for those investors in a final salary pension scheme.
-For those of you with Defined Benefit (Final Salary) Pensions, we are very much in agreement with our regulator, The FCA.
+For those of you with Defined Benefit (Final Salary) Pensions, we are very much in agreement with our regulator, the FCA.
 Most people will be best served by keeping these arrangements for as long as possible.
-Of course, there is always an exception to every rule but, in our experience, transferring from a pension such as this is likely only suitable for a very small minority of clients.
+Of course, there is always an exception to every rule but, in our experience, transferring from a pension such as this is likely to only be suitable for a very small minority of clients.

 - Do you need help in understanding how much income you will need?

 - Do you know the best way to have your income structured?
 (Should you choose regular tax-free payments, a combination of tax free and taxable income or have all your retirement income taxable?)